8ta4/blog/drafts/Seeking Superior Text-to-Speech API Alternatives to OpenAI.md

    I want to keep my total monthly cost under $100.

    I prefer a pay-as-you-go model instead of a fixed-cost one with a usage cap.
-Big providers like Amazon Polly, Google, and Microsoft Azure offer this, as does OpenAI.

    For my pronunciation practice, I'm looking at using it for up to 30 hours each month.
-I use Deepgram for speech-to-text, which runs me $0.0043 per minute and needs two API calls for each pronunciation.
+I use [Deepgram](https://deepgram.com/) for speech-to-text, which runs me [$0.0043 per minute](https://deepgram.com/pricing#:~:text=Nova%2D2-,%240.0043/min,-%240.0036/min) and needs two API calls for each pronunciation.
 Here's a quick cost breakdown:

    - Deepgram costs: 30 hours × 60 minutes/hour × 2 calls × $0.0043 per minute = $15.48